Jair Jurrjens: Detroit Tigers

 Entering 2007, Jurrjens was the Tigers' fourth-best prospect, according to Baseball America.
 He began the season pitching for the SeaWolves.
 On August 6, he was named Pitcher of the Week.
 On August 15, the Tigers purchased Jurrjens's contract from the SeaWolves, adding him to their 40-man roster.
+Jurrjens said he had three consecutive good starts, which led manager Jim Leyland to call him up.
+Jurrjens was at a Circuit City when he found out he was going to the majors.

-Jurrjens made his major league debut on August 15, 2007, as a starting pitcher against the Cleveland Indians, making him the first pitcher from Curaçao to reach the major leagues.
+Jurrjens made his major league debut on August 15, 2007, starting against the Cleveland Indians, making him the first pitcher from Curaçao to reach the major leagues.
 In that game, he gave up four earned runs in seven innings, taking the loss.
 He recorded his first major league win in his next start, also against Cleveland, allowing only one run on one hit in 6 2/3 innings pitched.

 Atlanta Braves

 On October 29, 2007, Jurrjens and outfielder Gorkys Hernández were traded to the Atlanta Braves for shortstop Édgar Rentería.
 Jurrjens was listed by Baseball America as the Braves' third-best prospect entering the 2008 season.

 By the end of April 2008, Jurrjens was 3–2 with a 3.05 ERA and 28 strikeouts.
 Jurrjens was asked prior to the game on April 20 about how he felt facing his fellow countryman Andruw Jones.
 Jurrjens said, "It's going to be fun to face him", then added, "It's going to be even more fun to strike him out."
 Jurrjens then struck Jones out all three times he faced him.

 Jurrjens pitched well throughout the first half of the 2008 season, compiling a 9–4 record with an impressive 3.00 ERA prior to the All-Star Break.
-On July 9, 2008, Jurrjens was named National League Rookie of the Month for June.
+On July 9, Jurrjens was named National League (NL) Rookie of the Month for June.
 He appeared to tire during the second half of the season, going 4–6 with a subpar 4.66 ERA after the All-Star Break.
 Overall, Jurrjens finished his rookie season with a record of 13–10 and a 3.68 ERA in 1881/3 innings.

-Jurrjens finished third in voting for the 2008 NL Rookie of the Year award, finishing behind winner Geovany Soto, with Joey Votto finishing second.
+Jurrjens finished third in voting for the NL Rookie of the Year award, finishing behind winner Geovany Soto, with Joey Votto finishing second.
 Despite his impressive rookie season, some remained skeptical of Jurrjens's future prospects as a pitcher in the major leagues.
 As a result, Jurrjens went into the 2009 season looking to avoid a "sophomore slump."